-Steve Wozniak: Well, ones and zeros and chips, and lines, and timing, and all this stuff and writing huge amounts of code.
+Steve Wozniak: Well, ones and zeros and chips and lines and timing and court, all this stuff and, right.
+Yeah.
+Huge amounts of code.

-Steve Wozniak: There’s good engineers, and there are great engineers.
-And good engineers, you can sometimes tell just by what courses they took or doctorates they earned or whatever.
-You could see what is their past experience.
+Steve Wozniak: There’s good engineers and there’s great engineers.
+And good engineers, you can sometimes tell just by what courses they took or doctorates they earned or whatever, you know, or, you could see what is their past experience.

-Steve Wozniak: He’s designed the Macintosh hardware, the original Macintosh hardware, without a day of college.
-So we hire for skill sets, but we often don’t judge the people as people.
-And one of the important things is to make sure… Today I say, “You’re going to find that the best teams you’re ever on, the best products you ever developed, the most productive you were in your life, the most enjoyment you had working was when you work with people that you’d liked.”
+He designed the Macintosh hardware, the original Macintosh hardware without a day of college.
+So, we hire for skill sets, but we often don’t judge the people as people.
+And one of the important things is, make sure I, for today I say you’re, you’re going to, you’re going to find that the best teams you’re ever on, the best products you’ve ever developed, the most productive you were in your life, the most enjoyment you had working, was when you work with people that you liked.

 Guy Kawasaki: To replace Nolan?

 Guy Kawasaki: Don’t you think that’s true of Apple today?
-You can’t get an Apple without the right background.
+You can’t get in Apple without the right background.

-Guy Kawasaki: Does Tim Cook passed that test for you?
+Guy Kawasaki: Does Tim Cook pass that test for you?

 Guy Kawasaki: What is the lesson of Apple?

-Steve Wozniak: So the Apple world, if you stick in it, it’s very, very simple and nice.
-Same thing with the Google world except that Apple doesn’t follow you.
-I mean Apple is respecting your privacy.
+And you wind up with so many problems to deal with.
+You lose a lot of the simplicity of life.
+So, the Apple world, if you, if you stick in it and it’s very, very simple and nice.
+Same thing with the Google world, except that Apple doesn’t follow you.
+I mean, Apple’s, we’re going to, I mean respecting your privacy.

-You know what, you try to get some support, you call a company, and you got this problem on your phone or whatever, and it goes through a whole list of voicemail things that’s dealt maybe through the cell company that don’t apply to the problem you’re having at all ever.
-And you just sort of work your way through it, and you can’t just get to a human that if you just explained one thing, they would instantly say, “Oh, yes, yes.
+You know what?
+You try to get some support, you call a company and you’ve got this problem on your phone or whatever, and it goes through a whole list of voicemail things that don’t, maybe it’s with a cell company, that don’t apply to the problem you’re having at all, ever.
+And you just sort of work your way through it and you can’t just get to a human, that if you just explained one thing, they would instantly say, “Oh, yes, yes.
 Here’s what you do.”

-I’ve always thought that my whole life and I fight for it.
-Once you’re big and powerful, you’re more powerful than they.
-It’s kind of like you can be wrong.
-Even if you’re wrong, you’re right.
-You make yourself right even though you are wrong because you make the rules.
+I’ve always thought that my whole life.
+And I fight for it.
+Once you’re big and powerful and you’re really, you’re more powerful than they, it’s kind of like, you can be wrong, even if you’re wrong, you’re right.
+You make yourself right even though you are wrong.
+You, because you make the rules.

 Guy Kawasaki: What’s your proudest moment at Apple?

-Steve Wozniak: Wow, this is so hard because you’re saying at Apple and almost defines it in a technology sense and-
+Steve Wozniak: Wow.
+This is so hard because you say an at Apple and almost defines it in a technology sense.
+And…

 Guy Kawasaki: Okay, in life then.